scalameta/scalafmt/readme.md

   along with this background process:
   `browser-sync start --server --files "target/*.html"`.
   See [Browsersync](https://www.browsersync.io/).
+- `intellij/compile:compileIncremental` failed?
+Run `downloadIdea` to download custom IntelliJ plugin.
+  The download may take a while.

 ### Tutorial
 If you'd like to find out how to work on scalafmt, see this [tutorial](Tutorial.md).